Get Started with the Salesforce Platform

 You just customized your first object.
 Great job!

 Let’s take a look at what we did.
-Open the App Launcher and click Contacts.
+From the App Launcher ( ), find and select Contacts.
 Use the arrow to view All Contacts and click a contact name.
 Under the Details tab, you can see your new field.
 Now it’s easier for Michelle and the other brokers to log and retrieve this important piece of client information.

 We added that field pretty quickly.
 But it turns out that we did more than just add a field.
 At the same time, the platform did a lot of work under the hood.
 Obviously the new field was added to the user interface.
 You can also run reports and create dashboards that reference your new field.
 The field is even ready to go in the Salesforce mobile app.
 And you didn’t have to do anything except click Next!